The story of a fisherman and businessman

 Where the Mexican Fisherman got it wrong

-If the life of the fisherman never changed – if he never got sick or went into debt or lost the ability to fish – he would probably be fine with his current plan.
+If the simple life of the fisherman never changed – if he never got sick or went into debt or lost the ability to fish – he would probably be fine with his current plan.

 However … that’s not reality.